santoshraju621/CMS/README.md

   4. Create single blog page (ie blog/showPost/{id})

 ###The Big Picture.
--This CMS system is written in JAVA, Javascriipt, JSON, HTML, CSS etc.
+- This CMS system is written in JAVA, Javascriipt, JSON, HTML, CSS etc.

--It uses many libraries and frameworks, including: Spring, BootStrap, JQuery, TinyMCE, etc.
+- It uses many libraries and frameworks, including: Spring, BootStrap, JQuery, TinyMCE, etc.

--The structure is a basic Spring MVC: Controllers / DAOs / Models / and includes Spring validation
+- The structure is a basic Spring MVC: Controllers / DAOs / Models / and includes Spring validation

--The controllers use Spring RequestMapping, ResponseBody, and many RequestParams, Models, PathVariables, etc.
+- The controllers use Spring RequestMapping, ResponseBody, and many RequestParams, Models, PathVariables, etc.

--The DAOs interact with the MySQL database, using JDBC
+- The DAOs interact with the MySQL database, using JDBC

--The security uses Spring security and BCrypt
+- The security uses Spring security and BCrypt
+- Tested using JUnit
+-Build dependencies managed via Maven

 ##Contributors
 Christopher Glisch